Podcasts & Conference Calls

 TUNE IN LIVE:

-"The Chosen Heroes" Podcast With Melissa Miller Featuring Special Guest: Minister Julia Thompson of Global Awakening Prayer
+"The Chosen Heroes" Podcast With Melissa Miller - Featuring Special Guest: Ken Stroud

 Podcast Start Times: 4 PM EST / 3 PM CST / 1 PM PST